William Wallace's life is depicted in Braveheart, but was he really the hero that the movie suggests?

 He was deemed guilty and taken to the Tower of London where he was hanged, drawn and quartered.
 His beheading was, unlike the Hollywood version, a quiet one, after which his tarred head was placed atop a spike on London Bridge.

 So there you have it.
-Unlike the glamorous, war-painted, revenge-driven, freedom-crying warrior that Mel Gibson portrayed, the real William Wallace was ultimately a coward, who was cut down in a battle and hid from the world, only to be posthumously put on display as a warning to all those who dared follow his lead.
+Unlike the glamorous, war-painted, revenge-driven, freedom-crying warrior that Mel Gibson portrayed, the real William Wallace was cut down in a battle and hid from the world, only to be posthumously put on display as a warning to all those who dared follow his lead.

 After learning about the real William Wallace, check out Sawney Bean, Scotland’s most infamous cannibal.
 Then, read about the corpse of William the Conqueror, which exploded on all of his guests at his funeral.